Gokulr08/Tour-Guide-Portal/README.md

-******Tour Guide Portal******

-This is a web application for a tour guide portal.
-It allows users to search for tourist destinations and view details about them.

-***Installation***
+# TCS-iON-TourBuddy-Online-Tour-Guide

+TCS-iON-TourBuddy-Online-Tour-Guide is a web-based portal developed as part of the TCS iON remote internship.
+It serves as an Online Tour Guide, assisting domestic tourists in exploring new cities.
+The portal is built using HTML, CSS, PHP, and SQL and is designed to be deployed using XAMPP, providing personalized tourist information based on users' starting and ending locations.

+## Features

+- User-friendly interface for easy navigation.
+- Customized tourist information based on starting and ending locations.
+- Dynamic dropdowns to select starting and ending places.
+- Information retrieval from the database based on user selection.

+## Installation and Setup

-* Clone the repository to your local machine using git clone https://github.com/Gokulr08/TCS-REMOTE-INTERNSHIP-Tour-Guide-Portal
+1. Clone this repository to the `htdocs` directory of your XAMPP installation.
-* Copy the files to your web server's htdocs directory.
-* Import the customers_db.sql and places_db.sql files into your MySQL database.
-You can do this using phpMyAdmin or the MySQL command line tool.
+2. Set up a local development environment using XAMPP with Apache and MySQL services.
+3. Import the provided SQL database file to set up the necessary data structure.
-* Update the database connection settings in config.php to match your MySQL server's settings.
+4. Configure the database connection in the PHP files.

-**Usage**

-* Start your web server (e.g. XAMPP).
+5. Start Apache and MySQL services in XAMPP.
-* Open your web browser and navigate to http://localhost/tour-guide-portal/ to open the home page.
+6. Access the application through your web browser using the appropriate URL.

-**Contributing**
+## Technologies Used

+- HTML
+- CSS
+- PHP
+- SQL

+## Contributions

 Contributions are welcome!
-If you find a bug or want to add a new feature, please open an issue or submit a pull request.
+If you have any suggestions, bug fixes, or feature enhancements, please submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.